Horsfall family: Robert Horsfall

-Robert Horsfall (1807-1881), son of Charles, was a stockbroker of Anglo-Catholic views.
+Robert Horsfall (1807–1881), son of Charles, was a stockbroker of Anglo-Catholic views.
+He established Horsfall Brothers stockbrokers.

 In 1846-8 he was the primary commissioner of Christ Church, Great Homer Street, Everton, on land donated by his elder brother Thomas, in memory of their father.
-In 1869 he founded both the church of St James the Less, Kirkdale (later destroyed, along with Christ Church Everton, in the May 1941 blitz) and the Church of St Margaret of Antioch, Liverpool.
+In 1869 he founded both the church of St James the Less, Kirkdale and the Church of St Margaret of Antioch, Liverpool.

+Both Christ Church Everton and St James the Less Kirkdale were destroyed in the Liverpool Blitz in May 1941.

 George Horsfall

-George Horsfall (1824–1900), son of Charles, was a successful merchant and staunchly Evangelical.
-He founded Christ Church, Toxteth Park in 1871.
+George Henry Horsfall (1824–1900), son of Charles, was a successful merchant, who took over running of Horsfall and Sons from his older brother Thomas.
+He was also a Conservative councillor who served on Liverpool council for 16 years.
+He was staunchly Evangelical, and founded Christ Church, Toxteth Park in 1871.

-Douglas Horsfall

-Howard Douglas Horsfall (1856-1936), son of Robert, founded:
+Howard Douglas Horsfall

+Howard Douglas Horsfall (1856–1936), son of Robert, was a stockbroker based in Liverpool.
+A keen Anglo-Catholic, he was the principal benefactor of St Chad's College in the University of Durham, originally as a training college for Anglo-Catholic clergy in the Church of England.